lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 </cfscript>
 ```

-This below example shows thread execution.
-Code with in the thread tag run parallel to execution.
-Here execution doesn't wait for sleep.
+The below example shows thread execution.
+Code within the thread tag runs in parallel with the execution of the other code in the cfscript.
+Here execution does not wait for sleep.

 ```lucee
 <cfscript>